 Q: Can we go anywhere we want in the park?

-Closed areas are generally well marked, so the chance of accidentally wandering into a closed area is low but it's always a good idea to check with a backcountry office.
-Each visitor center will have a backcountry office within the same building........or at very least check out the nearest trailhead and read over the information board located at each trailhead and look for any danger or warning posters or notices.
+Closed areas are generally well marked, so the chance of accidentally wandering into a closed area is low but its always a good idea to check with a visitor center,…… or at very least the nearest trailhead and read over the information board located at each trailhead and look for any danger or warning posters or notices.
 If you decide to park and take off cross country always leave some identification where it can be easily found.
 I generally leave a note up on the dash where a ranger could read it, explaining where I was headed and the time and date.
 You never know when some accident might happen and leaving a note on the dash might just save your life.